mullinix/cuda_linear_model_mc_bs/README.md

 ```

 ## Output
-The output includes a text file `<filename>-slope-CI.dat` which lists the results in a comma-separated list of the following:
+The output includes a text file `<filename>-CI.dat` which lists the results in a comma-separated list of the following:
 ```
-lower_percentile,upper_percentile,lower_BCa,upper_BCa,SE_lower,SE_upper,median,mean,#pts,#bs_iterations
+statistic,lower_percentile,upper_percentile,lower_BCa,upper_BCa,SE_lower,SE_upper,median,mean,#pts,#bs_iterations
 ```
-as well as a text file `<filename>-slope-histogram.dat` containing comma-separated histogram data, as
+as well as a text file `<filename>-<statistic>-histogram.dat` containing comma-separated histogram data, as
 ```
 bin_RHS,bin_count
 ```